10 Cheapest Places to Live in Illinois in 2026

 This German-influenced small city is one of the more affordable places in Illinois.
 The city offers access to many beautiful Cathedrals like the Roman Catholic Diocese and the National Shrine of Our Lady of the Snows.
 Cheap homes for sale in Belleville appeal to both families and retirees seeking budget-friendly beach living.

-• Downtown Belleville: Downtown Belleville centers on the long, historic Main Street and the Downtown Public Square, with brick storefronts, restaurants and french-style boutiques.
-The town in transit-linked including Metro Link access nearby.
+• Downtown Belleville: Downtown Belleville centers on the long, historic Main Street and the Downtown Public Square.
+The town offers a relatively low cost of living alongside a vibrant lifestyle filled with history and music.

 • West Belleville: This town homes predominantly modest single-family homes and ranches.
 This town appeals to first-time buyers who want affordability and easy access to the City Center.
-Cafes, restaurants and galleries make up most of the streets offering a quiet but fun lifestyle in the area.
+Cafes, restaurants and galleries make up most of the streets offering fun lifestyle in the area.

 • Signal Hill: The neighborhood features larger, older custom homes on bluff‑top lots shaded by mature trees and surrounded by upscale amenities.
 Residents enjoy scenic daily walks and jogs along hilly streets with sweeping views over the Mississippi River Valley.

-• Job Market: Belleville has a fairly diverse, metro-adjacent job market anchored by healthcare, the military, education and manufacturing.
-Key industries include healthcare, manufacturing, retail, education, and public sector roles, plus a large share of residents tied directly or indirectly to nearby Scott Air Force Base, which is the single biggest economic driver in the area.
+• Job Market: Belleville has a diverse, metro-adjacent job market in healthcare, manufacturing, retail, education, and public sector roles, with many residents connected to Scott Air Force Base, the area’s biggest economic driver.

-• Recreation: The Belleville Parks & Recreation system runs numerous parks and programs, including Citizens Park with big ballfields and Bellevue Park with a fishing lake and rolling lawns.
-The 200-acre Shrine of Our Lady of the Snows offers landscaped devotiobal gardens which provides long walking routes as well as a spiritual retreat.
+• Recreation: Belleville Parks & Recreation offers Citizens Park with ballfields, Bellevue Park with a fishing lake, and the 200-acre Shrine of Our Lady of the Snows for devotional gardens and walking paths.

 • Limited Dining Options: Residents often say there are relatively few restaurant choices, especially if you want more vegetarian options or a diverse menu.
 Many people drive to St. Louis for more options.